vvnsrzn/www/content/projects/david-poupon.md

 stack: ['SvelteKit', 'Vercel']
 ---

-At Hublo, we do SvelteKit.
-Before starting my new job, I had to learn a framework.
+*At Hublo, we work with SvelteKit.
+Before starting my new job, I had to learn this framework.*

-One of the best ways to do so, is to spin up a tiny project.
-IMO, the smallest, the better.
+*One of the best ways to do so, is by creating a small project.
+IMO, the smaller, the better!*

 # David Poupon

-I had a chance to meet [David Poupon](https://www.poupon-paysage.fr) which is a talented trimmer, starting his own company.
+I had a chance to meet [David Poupon](https://www.poupon-paysage.fr) a talented trimmer, starting his own company.

-As a solo entrepreneur, David need a website to showcase his work and his contact informations.
+As a solo entrepreneur, David needed a website to showcase his work and provide his contact informations.

-So I decided to help him and create a pro-bono website.
+To help ourselves, I proposed to create this pro-bono website.

-The main objective for David is to rank first on Google.
+The main objective for David is to rank well on Google.

-No matters the technology or the underlying architecture pattern.

-As you can expect, I just received a logo, a phone number and some pictures.
+As you can expect, I just received a logo, a phone number and a few pictures.

-But it's OK, I had some details to start the project.
+But it's OK, I had some details to start a minimal project.

-Hopefully in a LLM world, you can transform a 200 characters brief into a description.

 ## Images in SvelteKit

-A part very interesting in this project was on the pictures management.
+An interesting part of this project was managing the images.

 Obviously, David didn't hear about Web Vitals, image compression, Google Lighthouse and all of this.

-So David sent me a load of very large pictures to display on this website.
+David sent me a load of very large pictures to display on this website.

-As a lazy man, I wanted to find a way to resize images directly on the SvelteKit's server, and then, display an optimized image to the client.
+As a lazy developer, I wanted to find a way to resize images directly on the SvelteKit's server, and then, display an optimized image to the client.

 And here comes [@sveltejs/enhanced-img](https://svelte.dev/docs/kit/images#sveltejs-enhanced-img).

-By leveraging Vite's assets handling, SvelteKit offers a great DX.
+By leveraging Vite's assets handling features, SvelteKit provides a great DX.

+### Importing images

 You just need to import your images with some params (see the query):